 Once goals and a program are established, a coach must ensure they meet all their client’s needs, both inside and outside of the gym.
 The nourishment plan will support the individually designed program.

 At OPEX HQ our coaches are constantly seeking education and professional development.
-That is why we created a Coach’s Toolkit, a free mini-course giving coaches the tools they need to develop as professional coaches.
+That is why we created The Free Coach’s Toolkit giving coaches the tools they need to develop as professional coaches.